axibase/atsd/finance/command-instrument-entity.md

 The commands must be terminated by line break.
 Multiple commands can be sent over the same connection.

+Refer to [`Network API Overview`](../api/network/README.md) for details on how to send network commands.

 ## Format

 ```bash